AgaToma/lighthouse-bnb/README.md

 - Room availability calendar - to show guests when the room they want to book is available
 - Room rating
 - Room capacity for children
+- Further enhancement of Users app & authentication, using already prepared features like full name

 ## The Skeleton Plane